 - Is leasing a car worth it?

 - It depends on your preferences.
 There’s no monetary return to leasing, but it does have other benefits.
 One major advantage to leasing a vehicle is that there is no long-term commitment.
-Lower payments will save you money, so you can drive a newer, possibly safer vehicle.
+Lower payments will save you money in the short term, so you can drive a newer, possibly safer vehicle.
 Read the leasing terms and fine print before making a decision.

 - How long do car leases last?